History of Winnipeg Jets in Timeline

 In 2014, with the realignment of TSN into regional feeds, Winnipeg Jets telecasts moved to TSN3, and the separate TSN Jets channel was discontinued.

-On April 9, 2015, the Winnipeg Jets clinched their first Stanley Cup playoff appearance since relocating to Winnipeg, following a 1–0 shootout loss to the Colorado Avalanche and a Calgary Flames victory over the Los Angeles Kings.
+On April 9, 2015, the Jets clinched their first Stanley Cup playoff appearance since relocating to Winnipeg following a 1–0 shootout loss to the Colorado Avalanche.
+They clinched the spot after the Calgary Flames defeated the Los Angeles Kings later in the night.

 2015: Mick E. Moose Serves as Mascot